vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 ignore clears control flow as well as behavior and presentation.
 The full build and all 20 CTest targets pass, including conflicting transitions and truncation.

+### Reuse the reader's ranged value for encoded command fields

+EncodedSemanticField now extends RangedValue with only its source-field name and display policy.
+Remove the duplicate value/range/validity members and the compiler helper that copied them individually.
+Raw field readers return the reader result with its presentation metadata directly, while format callers retain the same value, range, and validity access.
+This removes 15 production lines.
+The full rebuild and all 20 CTest targets pass, including raw/resolved source fields and truncated command handling.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,